GramAddict/docs/README.md

 ## Introduction

-Liking and following automatically on your Android phone/tablet.
-No root required: it works on [uiautomator2](https://github.com/openatx/uiautomator2), which is a faster and more efficient fork of the official Android UI testing framework [UI Automator](https://developer.android.com/training/testing/ui-automator).
+This bot can do almost whaever you can do, but automatically.
+You don't need to root your phone: it works on [uiautomator2](https://github.com/openatx/uiautomator2), which is framework for testing apps behaviour in devices.

 This is a completely free and open source project that is forked from the freemium project [Insomniac](https://github.com/alexal1/Insomniac/) when they decided to do a controversial monetization strategy.
 Since then we've significantly improved their codebase in many ways.
 We've also been adding countless new features and other improvements.